ava-labs/avalanche-docs/docs/tooling/cli-guides/upload-a-custom-vm-to-cloud.md

 +--------------------+----------------------------------------------------+
 ```

-## Set the remanent config files
+## Set the Remanent Config Files

-### Avalanchego flags
+### AvalancheGo Flags

 ```shell
 avalanche subnet configure subnetName
 ```

-Choose node-config.json to the avalanchego flags:
+Choose node-config.json to the AvalancheGo flags:

 ```
 Use the arrow keys to navigate: ↓ ↑ → ←